-The Alpine region is a unique territory, with an outstanding nature and landscape and impressive cultural diversity.
-The 6th Report on the State of the Alps presents the status of Green Economy approaches by selected topics and indicators.
-Several opportunities for the development of a Green Economy in the Alpine region have been identified based on this analysis.
-Despite some progress, there is a strong need to strengthen the efforts to fully integrate the environmental and social dimensions into economic policies.
+The Alpine area is a unique territory with outstanding nature and landscapes and impressive cultural diversity.
+The sixth Report on the State of the Alps (RSA) describes the status of Green Economy approaches by presenting selected topics and indicators.
+Several opportunities for the development of a Green Economy in the Alpine area have been identified based on this analysis.
+Despite some progress, there is a strong need to strengthen the efforts to fully integrate environmental and social aspects into economic policies.

-The sustainable development of the Alpine Convention area depends on the implementation of comprehensive measures on EU and national as well as on regional and local level.
+The sustainable development of the Alpine Convention area depends on the implementation of comprehensive measures on an EU, national, regional and local level.
 To promote a Green Economy, a further evolution of the existing regulatory and economic framework is needed.
 The coherent objective is to avoid environmental damage by internalising external costs of environmental pollution, phasing out environmentally harmful subsidies, ensuring sustainable resource consumption and conserving the natural capital.
-Where necessary supporting measures to reduce negative social impacts of the phasing-out and internalisation should be implemented.
-They could be financed by e.g. saved subsidies.
-To improve constantly the quality of life and health as well as to enhance social inclusion, policies and instruments need to strongly encourage sustainable production and consumption patterns.
+Where necessary, supporting measures to reduce negative social impacts of the phasing-out and internalisation should be implemented.
+They could be financed e.g. by saved subsidies.
+To constantly improve the quality of life and health as well as to enhance social inclusion, policies and instruments need to strongly encourage sustainable production and consumption patterns.

-Briefly, the long-term goal for the Alpine Convention area is to shift to a Green Economy, which considers and respects the environmental limits of the Alpine area, takes into account global challenges like climate change and limited natural resources and supports the quality of life and well-being of its residents.
-This Green Economy needs to be specified by objectives on greenhouse gas reduction and adopting an integrated approach tackling mitigation and adaptation to climate change, on energy and resource efficiency and on the preservation and continuous improvement of natural capital, ecosystem services and biodiversity.
+In a nutshell, the long-term goal for the Alpine Convention area is a shift towards a Green Economy, which considers and respects the environmental limits of the Alpine area, takes into account global challenges like climate change and limited natural resources, and supports the quality of life and well-being of its residents.
+This Green Economy needs to be specified by objectives on greenhouse gas reduction.
+It requires the adoption of an integrated approach that tackles the mitigation of and adaptation to climate change, ensures energy and resource efficiency and preserves and continuously improves natural capital, ecosystem services and biodiversity.
 These objectives need to be transferred into long-term economic strategies to establish a framework for a Green Economy.

-These recommendations are based on the conclusions of the report on an Alpine Green Economy:
+The following recommendations are based on the conclusions of the sixth Report on the State of the Alps "Greening the economy in the Alpine region":